Bouncer To Be Charged With 3rd Degree Murder After Deadly Punch Outside Tabu Lounge & Sports Bar

 CBS3 reached out to the owner of Tabu who says, “The bouncer involved was not an employee of Tabu and the incident in question did not occur on our property,” adding their management immediately called 911 when they learned what happened and are cooperating with police in the investigation.

-Activists are now calling for more training for security companies, especially ahead of this weekend’s Black Gay Pride events.
+As friends and a community mourns the loss of a friend, they won’t forget the special life that touched them all.

-The community will be coming together at Kahn Park on Wednesday night to remember Pope.
+“To see people come together collectively and share beautiful memories and anecdotes about someone who was truly beloved, I think there is beauty in that,” McGlynn said.

-There’s no word yet if Frye has been arrested or has turned himself in.MORE NEWS: Philadelphia Police Arrest Quintez Adams In Connection To 2 Sexual Assaults, Including One On SEPTA Train
+There’s no word yet if Frye has been arrested or has turned himself in.MORE NEWS: Nearly $2 Million Spent On Recreational Marijuana First Day It Was Legal In New Jersey